List of Daredevil (TV series) characters: Vanessa Marianna-Fisk

 Vanessa Marianna-Fisk (portrayed by Ayelet Zurer) is an art gallery curator who catches the eye of Fisk, and is acceptive of his line of work.
 Growing close with Fisk, Marianna helps him come out to New York as an apparently legitimate businessman, and when Fisk's true dealings are revealed, she accepts his offer of marriage.
 When Fisk is defeated by Daredevil and imprisoned, Marianna leaves the country on her own.
 After Fisk makes a deal with the FBI to ensure Marianna would not be charged as an accessory for his crimes, she returns to New York and marries Fisk.

 Zurer joined the cast as Marianna in October 2014.
 Clinical psychologist Dr. Andrea Letamendi noted that Marianna "allows us to see the compassion Fisk has, and it's genuine that he's so loving and heartfelt and compassionate—he has this sense of connection to humanity.
 It's so interesting to have that dynamic and that this incredibly intelligent, powerful woman brings it out in him."
 Maslansky looked to Marianna's backstory in the show, with the character coming into the series as a mysterious yet glamorous femme fatale, dressing in high-end, couture clothing; "she needed to appeal to [Fisk].
 He wouldn't go for just any chick in a pair of old jeans and a t-shirt."

+Though originally intended to be replaced by Sandrine Holt, Zurer reprised the role in Marvel Studios' Disney+ series Daredevil: Born Again.